NVIDIA/nim-anywhere/docs/0_3_1_configure.md

 ## Configure this project
-The project must be confugred to work with local machine resources.
+The project must be configured to work with local machine resources.

 <details>
 <summary>